Being young in Europe today - digital world

 Some concerns over the use of the internet centre on the safety of children and young people and their behaviour, for example, increasing solitude as young people withdraw to a private place to go online.
 Furthermore, some children and young people may have their privacy violated when they are online or alternatively they may be exposed to potentially harmful content, which may create dependency, anxiety or aggression.

 The data presented in this article come from Eurostat’s survey on ICT usage in households and by individuals, which is updated on an annual basis to ensure that the data collected remain relevant for policy use.
-The surveys reflect modern ICT use while keeping a core part relatively stable so that analyses over time can be made.
+While the questions and areas of interest for the surveys change each year to reflect modern ICT use, there is a core section of the survey which aims to provide stable and continued data collection for several key indicators thereby making analyses over time possible.
 ICT surveys initially concentrated on access and internet connectivity issues, but their scope has subsequently been extended to cover a variety of subjects, including for example internet security or the use of social media and cloud services.
-The results of the survey can be analysed according to a range of socioeconomic categories, including age, educational differences and whether there are children or not in a household.
+The results of the survey can be analysed according to a range of socioeconomic categories, including sex, age, educational differences or whether there are children or not in a household.
 In most EU Member States the surveys are carried out in the second quarter of each year asking about activities in the first quarter of the same year; sometimes questions (for example, on e-commerce or e-government) are asked about activities during the previous 12 months.

-ICT surveys cover those households having at least one member in the age group 16–74 years old.
-Households with children are those with at least one member aged less than 16.
-Within this article statistics that refer to the whole population cover those aged 16–74.
-Young people is a collective term used to describe those aged 16–29; note that this age range was unavailable for some of the analysis presented and in these cases the coverage of young people has been modified to those within the age range of 16–24.
+ICT surveys cover households having at least one member in the age group 16-74 years.
+Households with children are those with at least one member aged less than 16 years.
+Within this article statistics that refer to the whole population cover those aged 16-74 years while young people is a collective term used to describe the subpopulation of people aged 16-29 years; note that this age range was unavailable for some of the analysis presented and in these cases the coverage of young people has been modified to those within the range of 16-24 years.

 A DIGITAL AGENDA FOR EUROPE